-Moreover a 2016 report revealed that six in 10 New Zealand professionals are actively seeking a job.
-One in two employees plan to move jobs within a year and more than a quarter within six months.
+In today’s talent market, pursuing new opportunities is top of mind for professionals with an increasing number of people actively planning to make a move within a year if not within the next six months.
 A positive work environment is one of the greatest strengths a business can have so don’t be afraid to go the extra mile in order to keep hold of your best talent.

 Give meaning to work

 Companies that provide autonomy, creative opportunities, competitive salaries and a caring, connected environment will generally outperform those that take a more streamlined approach.
 Reports have proven that high performers can deliver up to 400 percent more productivity – but if they’re undervalued or overlooked, they will seek challenges and rewards elsewhere.
 The key to developing a holistic environment is to regularly ask your employees what’s important to them and empower them to live a balanced lifestyle and make positive changes in your business.